 We rely on a combination of copyright, trademark, trade secrets and other intellectual property laws, nondisclosure agreements and other measures to protect our intellectual property, such as our proprietary storage and management system, for which we have registered a copyright.
 We also promote protection through contractual prohibitions, such as requiring our employees to enter into confidentiality and non-compete agreements which are applicable to selected employees.
-We derive most our revenues in China and use , our figure trademark, in a majority of our services.
-We have registered or are in the process of registering the figure trademark in China in several categories that cover our service areas.
+We derive most our revenues in China and use the confidential of the process of registering the figure trademark in China in several categories that cover our service areas.
 A third party has also registered the pure text of "GDS" as a trademark in certain IT-related services.
 It is our belief, based on our industrial experience, that our business is different from the services for which the third party registered its trademark.
 Nevertheless, since the services for which the third party trademark is registered are also IT-related and could be deemed as similar to ours to some extent, we cannot assure you that a government authority or court will hold the same view with us that such similarity will not cause confusion in the market.
 In such a case, if we are to use the pure text of GDS as our trademark, we may be required to explore the possibility of acquiring this trademark, or entering into an exclusive licensing agreement with the third party, which will cause us to incur additional cost.
 See "Item 3.
 Key Information-D. Risk Factors-Risk Factors Relating to Our Business and Industry-We may be subject to third-party claims of intellectual property infringement."